benwaddell/creo-deployment-script/README.md

 ## What was the goal of this project?

-The goal was to completely automate the entire installation process, and to have it run as a background process completely invisible to the end-user.
+The goal was to completely automate the entire installation process, and to have it run in the background, completely invisible to the end-user.
 This script allowed us to save hundred of hours in support time, ensured consistent installations, and provided easy, efficient deployments while allowing the end-users to continue working entirely uninterrupted.

 ## How It Works